2026 Winter Skincare Tips & Advice for Cold Months

 In addition to finding skincare products that will hydrate and moisturize the skin, there are several lifestyle choices that patients can make to help with dry winter skin and improve their complexion:

 • Stay hydrated.
-Increasing your water intake can help reduce dry skin during winter.
+Increasing your water intake can help reduce dry skin during Winter.
 You can increase hydration by limiting the consumption of alcohol.

 • Avoid scented soaps and skincare products that can irritate and dry out the skin.
 Instead, choose a moisturizing cleanser and body wash for the hands and body.